 While the five volumes of The Fielding Bible put a lot of emphasis on the numbers, especially Defensive Runs Saved and the PART system (formerly the Range and Positioning System, and before that, the Plus-Minus System),

 we feel that visual observation and subjective judgment are still very important parts of determining the best defensive players.

-We appointed a panel of experts to vote.
-We have a panel of 12 experts, plus three "tie-breaker" ballots.
+- We appointed a panel of experts to vote.
+We have a panel of 17 experts (See below.)

 We defined the list of candidates.
 Only players who actually were regulars at the position are candidates.
-This eliminates the possibility of a vote going to somebody who wasnít really playing the position.
+This eliminates the possibility of a vote going to somebody who wasn't really playing the position.

-A perfect score is 120 points.
-If all 12 voters place one player first on their ballot, he scores 170.
+A perfect score is 170 points.
+If all 17 voters place one player first on their ballot, he scores 170.
 No one was a unanimous pick in 2021.

-Here are the tie-breaker rules, which came into play in our very first year (2006), in 2010, and again in 2016.
+We have modified our tiebreaker rules.
 They are applied one at a time until we have a winner:

 Ballots were due three days after the end of the regular season.